Diabetic Ketoacidosis In Children

-- Know how to treat DKA: If your child has signs of DKA, give him fluids and insulin as directed by his caregiver.
+- Know how to treat DKA: If your child has signs of DKA, give him more liquids that do not contain sugar.
+Give your child insulin as directed by his caregiver.

 - Call your child's diabetes team as often as needed: Ask your child's caregiver about a diabetes team.
 Call the team if your child's blood sugar level is high, or he has ketones in his blood or urine.
 The team is available for any questions or concerns you have about your child's diabetes.

 What are the risks of diabetic ketoacidosis?

 - DKA increases your child's risk for severe dehydration.
 The loss of body salts may cause life-threatening abnormal heartbeats.
 Blood flow to his organs may be decreased and cause organ failure.
 Decreased blood flow to his brain may lead to swelling, seizures, coma, and death.

 - Treatment may cause your child's blood sugar level to become too low.
 Very low blood sugar levels may cause seizures, or he may become unconscious.
 IV fluid replacement may cause trouble breathing from fluid buildup.
 Fluids may also cause cerebral edema (water around the brain), which can be life-threatening.

 - Your child's blood sugar level is lower or higher than you were told it should be.